scenarios/Probabilistic3DCNN/README.md

 # Probabilistic3DCNN

-Repo for the CVPR 2020 paper "Spatiotemporal Fusion in 3D CNNs: A Probabilistic View".
+Repo for the CVPR 2020 oral paper "Spatiotemporal Fusion in 3D CNNs: A Probabilistic View".

-Code is coming soon.